FACILITATING WELLNESS THROUGH

 My health slowly started to improve.
 I was able to work with a personal trainer who helped me regain my physical strength.
-I also took advantage of the offer of a coach to help me mend the damage to my career.
+I also took advantage of the offer of a career coach to help me mend the damage to my career.
 I soon realized that without serious life changes, my recovery would be a fraction of what was possible.
-I started exploring in earnest what I was too scared to address in my health: what is my purpose in this life?
+I started exploring in earnest what I was too scared to address when I was healthy: what is my purpose in this life?

 I did the work the coach required, and it kept leading me to a new life in acupuncture instead of a repaired life in corporate America.
 I knew how much acupuncture had helped me over the years.
 I had successfully stopped smoking.
 I had lifelong digestive issues that were under control.
 I had female problems that were alleviated.
 I knew I wanted to bring this medicine to people.
 I wanted to help people improve their health.
 And yet I was afraid.
 I feared giving up a paycheck, of going to school for years, of being a business owner, of a profession that couldn’t be more opposite of the work I had done so far… It takes guts to make that move.